-The block comprises three units.
-Unit 6 throws light on production function with one variable input, and discusses the law of variable proportions.
-Unit 7 deals with the Properties of isoquants and optimal combination of factors and producer's equilibrium.
+The block comprises four units.
+Unit 7 throws light on production function with one variable input, and discusses the law of variable proportions.
+Unit 8 deals with the Properties of isoquants and optimal combination of factors and producer's equilibrium.
 The economic region of production and ridge lines and the expansion path have also been discussed.
-Unit 8 discusses the cost side of production considering different types of costs.
+Unit 9 covers the production function in the event all the inputs vary and hence application of returns to scale.
+Unit 10 discusses the cost side of production considering different types of costs.

-UNIT 6 PRODUCTION WITH ONE VARIABLE INPUT
+UNIT 7 PRODUCTION WITH ONE VARIABLE INPUT